Gain more customers through a more effective, eye-catching, and entertaining website

 Use clear and actionable language to make your CTAs stand out.
 Some sample CTAs you can use:

-Shop our Best Sellers – used mostly to highlight the most popular and successful healthy food and beverage products
+3. Shop our Best Sellers – used mostly to highlight the most popular and successful better-for-you F&B CPG products

 Pro tip: Use a minimum of three CTA buttons on each page of your website to maximize action in every page.

-Lesser Evil, for example, offers healthy plant-based snacks using clean ingredients.
+Lesser Evil, for example, offers better-for-you plant-based snacks using clean ingredients.
 Their website uses fun CTAs such as Hop.Pop.Shop, Click for Cosmic, and Get it Poppin’!

 Hippeas, which offers organic, vegan and gluten-free chickpea puffs and chips, also has fun CTAs like Get Puffed Up or Click for Chips.